-Each time a key is pressed a message is sent to the window with input focus.
-Input focus indicates the component of the graphical user interface that is selected to receive input.
-Since most applications will have more than one window, a particular window must have input focus to receive these messages.
-The window that has the input focus receives all keyboard messages until the focus changes to a different window.
+Each time a key is pressed, a message is sent to the window that currently has input focus.
+Input focus indicates the component of the graphical user interface that is selected to receive keyboard input.
+Since most applications contain more than one window, a particular window must have input focus in order to receive these messages.

 Keystroke Messages